Maddily/cv-generator/README.md

 # CV Generator
 This is a simple CV generator built with React and Vite.
-Users can fill in their details, see a live preview of their CV, and print/download it.
+Users can fill in their details, then click a button under each section to toggle a preview showing how that part will look in the final CV.
+They can also print or download the completed CV.
 The main goal was to practice React concepts, like state management and creating reusable components, while building something practical.

 ## How to Access CV Generator
 CV Generator is hosted on Netlify.
 You can access it [here](https://cvarchitect.netlify.app/).

 ## Features
-- Live preview of the CV
+- Preview mode for each CV section, allowing users to switch between edit and formatted views
 - Downloadable PDF of the CV
 - Local Storage: Automatically saves your progress so you can continue editing later
 - Responsive design for all screen sizes